 The Massachusetts Department of Higher Education attempts to provide an avenue for informal resolution of matters concerning institutions.
 The Department cannot require an institution to take any specific action in a matter and cannot provide legal advice.

-After a student submits a complaint to the Board of Higher Education, the complaint is referred to the institution it concerns for explanation, response, and resolution, if possible.
+After a student, who takes classes in person and/or online, submits a complaint to the Board of Higher Education, the complaint is referred to the institution it concerns for explanation, response, and resolution, if possible.
 The institution generally has 30 days from its receipt of the complaint from the Board to provide a response to the student and the Board.
 If the forthcoming clarification and response do not satisfy the Board, the matter shall be referred to the Consumer Protection Division and/or the Public Charities Division of the Attorney General's Office.

 For questions regarding completing a student complaint form or on the status of a submitted complaint/inquiry, please contact the Massachusetts Department of Higher Education’s legal office at 617.994.6963.